KratosMultiphysics/Kratos/docs/pages/Kratos/For_Users/Crash_Course/5_Simulation_Loop.md

 ```

 As you can see, here we are seeing the `assign_vector_variable_process` which is found in the module `KratosMultiphysics`.
 If you were to use a process from another application, the `kratos_module` would change.
+We note that these might be substituted by a `name` field thanks to the new `Registry`.
+This is however a novel feature that we will leave out of the crash course for the moment.

 The list of `Parameters` are the settings that the process expects, and they may broadly change between processes.

 In particular, this process assigns a value to a vector variable, in this case `DISPLACEMENT`.
-This is typically at operation that you will want to do before solving a step during a given amount of time, indicated in the `interval`.
+This is typically at operation that you will want to do at each time step during a given amount of time, indicated in the `interval`.

 If we look at the implementation of such process in Kratos, we will see that, among the different entry points that we have commented, this process makes use of `ExecuteInitializeSolutionStep`, with a filter for the time: